 4 Easy Steps To Closing Your Energy Efficient Shutters This Winter Season, Dallas, TX!12/29/2015Collins Jones This January, homeowners in Dallas are searching for steps to maximize the energy efficiency of their homes.
 There’s more to it than covering your windows with any window treatment.
 Maximum energy efficiency begins with the right window treatments.
 Not just any window treatments…shutters!
 When closed completely, energy efficient shutters sustain the space at a pleasant temperature.
 Here a guide to closing Polywood® plantation shutters for maximum energy efficiency in the winter, Dallas, TX!
 Maximum Energy Efficiency Starts With The Right Shutters In Dallas Window fashions such as shades, curtains, and blinds are manufactured from elements that are not good insulators.
 Most of the materials are porous, and they leave some space around the border of the material, letting in air in the wintertime.
 Plantation shutters are without a doubt the most energy efficient window treatment in Dallas, TX.
 That’s because of the frame which seals every corner of the window and the rigid material shutter parts are made of.
 Polywood plantation shutters are fashioned with a frame that seals off the sides of the window.
 They’re made from a solid polymer, and come with exclusive weatherstripping.
 This means Polywood shutters minimize airflow by up to 30%.
 And insulate 70% better than a similar solid wood shutter.
 That’s why they’re the most energy efficient shutters.
 How To Close YourWindow Shutters To Maximize Energy Efficiency In The Winter 1.
 Close The Panels: When the shutter panels are wide open, easily swing them toward the window pane to cover it.
 This makes for another barrier to the cooler temperatures of Dallas winters.
 2. Interlock The Weatherstripping In the same motion of shutting the panels, don’t forget to interlock the weatherstripping.
 This is an exclusive component that only comes on Polywood shutters from Sunburst Shutters Dallas.
 The weatherstripping is found on the vertical sides of the panels where they shut in the center of your window.
 Make sure the weatherstripping material interlocks so that no air or light can enter.
 3. Close The Louvers Commonly, plantation shutters have a tilt rod mounted on the front of the shutter panel.
 Press the tilt rod toward the window so that the shutter louvers tilt up.
 Once the louvers are shifted up, the plantation shutters are entirely sealed.
 The louvers are actively blocking light and air in this position, thanks to the way Polywood louvers are designed.
 For plantation shutters with a rear mounted tilt rod, simply adjust one louver up and the rest of the louvers will follow.
 4. Push the tilt rod into the mousehole Now that the louvers are in an upward position, move the tilt rod into the mousehole in the shutter frame.
 It makes sure the louvers are shut as tightly as possible.
 With the louvers completely vertical, the shutters can block more temperature and light.
-See this design tip for a step-by-step on closing your Polywood shutters for the most energy efficiency.
-Talk To Your Local Expert About Energy Efficient Shutters In Dallas, TXDo you have any more questions about using your window shutters for maximum energy efficiency?
+See this design tip for a step-by-step of how to close your Polywood shutters for the most energy efficiency.
+Talk To Your Local Specialist About Energy Efficient Shutters In Dallas, TXDo you have any more questions about using your window shutters for maximum energy efficiency?
 Want to buy energy efficient window shutters in Dallas, TX?
 Our experts can answer all your questions and help you in choosing energy efficient shutters.
 Call us at 214-301-5066 or fill out the form below to schedule a free in-home design consultation today!